-This tour is best suited for history buffs and takes approximately 45 minutes to an hour to complete, including a seated presentation that explains the history of the Wrigleys and how they amassed their fortune.
+The tour is best suited for history buffs and takes approximately 45 minutes to an hour to complete, including a seated presentation that explains the history of the Wrigleys and how they amassed their fortune.
 The tour is lecture-heavy and not recommended for small children.
 After the seated presentation, which takes about 15 minutes, your tour guide will walk you through the home's main points of interest including the bedrooms, living room, dining area, and the rotunda.
-Photography is permitted during the tour and it is appropriate to tip the tour guide afterwards.
+Photography is permitted during the tour and it is appropriate to tip the tour guide afterward.

 Getting to the Wrigley Mansion

 The Wrigley Mansion is located in Central Phoenix, not far from the Arizona Biltmore Resort & Spa, but it can be tricky to find the entrance if you are using GPS.
-After turning on Biltmore Circle, you will need to take the second right turn into the the parking lot of the National Bank of Arizona.
+After turning on Biltmore Circle, you will need to take the second right turn into the parking lot of the National Bank of Arizona.
 Follow the sign for Wrigley Mansion and continue past the bank and over the canal bridge.
 The mansion can only be accessed through the bank parking lot.

 When arriving at the mansion, note that the entrance sits on top of a very steep hill.
 If you want to avoid the walk up from the parking lot, make sure to take advantage of valet parking.